Code-Institute-Submissions/Breakout-MS2/README.md

 - Ability to score bonus points for hitting specific objects within the game.
 - Stronger dynamically appearing animation to support bring the game more to life as each level progresses.
 - Ability to play the game on mobile.
-- Adding in additional user methods for controlling the game, such as using the mouse as well as the keyboard.
+- Adding in additional user methods for controlling the game, such as using the mouse / touch as well as the keyboard.
 - Tiles sprite sheets to enable easier design and build of brick structures within the game.
 - More sound animations to support user engagement and anticipation levels as they progress through the game.